CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Treasure**

 Behind the counter, a securely locked iron strongbox can be found, requiring the skills of a proficient thief with the proper tools.
-To unlock it, one must succeed in a DC 20 Dexterity check.
+To unlock it, one must succeed in a DC 20 Slieght Of Hand Skill check.
 This pay chest, overlooked during the turmoil of past battles, 2400 copper coins, and 105 bronze coins.

 ### **6. South Barracks**